Ikram Algiffari

-Ikram Algiffari (born 6 June 2006) is an Indonesian professional footballer who plays as a goalkeeper for Bekasi City, on loan from Liga 1 club Semen Padang.
+Ikram Algiffari (born 6 June 2006) is an Indonesian professional footballer who plays as a goalkeeper for Championship club Semen Padang.

 Club career

 Semen Padang

 On 24 November 2022, he joined Liga 2 club Semen Padang.

 International career

 Ikram was the Indonesia under-17 main goalkeeper in the 2023 FIFA U-17 World Cup.

 In December 2023, Ikram got called up to the Indonesia under-20 team by head coach Indra Sjafri to a training camp in Jakarta.

 Algiffari was called by coach Indra Sjafri to the Indonesia U20 team to participate at the 2024 Maurice Revello Tournament.

 On 25 November 2024, Ikram received a called-up to the preliminary squad to the Indonesia national team for the 2024 ASEAN Championship.